contensis/contensis.github.io/docs-src/content-types/field-editors/field-settings.md

 The name entered is also used to generate the field ID.

-> The Name field is limited to 50 characters.
+> The Name field is limited to 50 alphanumeric characters, symbols are also supported.

 ## Field ID
 The Field ID is used to identify the field within a content type through the API.
 Field IDs have to be unique within a content type.